This policy outlines Alphacrucis University College (AC) subject or unit assessment principles and processes.

 Review and/or Remarking of Assessments

-If a supplementary assessment task is approved, the relevant Subject Coordinator is to arrange the date, time and type of assessment which is to take place and notify the student, in writing, of these arrangements.
-Where a resubmitted assessment for a failed assessment task is allowed, the student is eligible to earn a maximum of a pass grade (of 50%) or, for VET, a “Satisfactory” grade.
+If a supplementary assessment task is approved, the relevant Subject Coordinator is to decide the date, time and type of assessment which is to take place and notify the student, in writing, of these arrangements.
+Where a resubmitted assessment for a failed assessment task is allowed, the student is eligible to earn a maximum of a pass grade (of 50%) or a “Satisfactory” grade.

 In the event of a re-marking request by a student, the re-marked result will be the officially recorded result for that assessment item, thus, the appeal may result in a lower mark or grade being awarded for the assessment task.